Kinokkory/wiwinwlh/tutorial.md

 Contrary to a lot of misinformation, unit testing in Haskell is quite common and robust.
-Although generally speaking unit tests tend to be of less importance in Haskell since the type system makes an enormous amount of invalid programs complete inexpressible by construction.
+Although generally speaking unit tests tend to be of less importance in Haskell since the type system makes an enormous amount of invalid programs completely inexpressible by construction.
 Unit tests tend to be written later in the development lifecycle and generally tend to be about the core logic of the program and not the intermediate plumbing.